 In the wee hours of the morning, while everyone else was in bed, I was writing this and realized that it would be a good Fourth of July piece.
 Mine, of course, is not as eloquent as Sgt.
 Pappas’s, for I’m not a warrior but simply, a writer.

-I am living for that big enough house with the wide front porch and Adirondack chairs facing the white picket fence–the house I live in after being touched by homelessness.
-I am living for the breathtakingly beautiful beaches that I seldom see and the shady, grassy parks with the rusting playground equipment where kids still play and the towns where I planted memories and the town where I’ve replanted myself.
-I am living for my daughter–the special one with the incredible memory who understands so much more than she may ever let on.
-I am living for her children and for those who will look out for her when I am no longer here–those people who may never touch my life but who will touch hers and she, theirs.
-I am living for the husband who is who he is and who takes care of things while I am away and the things I don’t like when I am there.
+I am living for that big enough house with the wide front porch and Adirondack chairs facing the white picket fence—the house I live in after being touched by homelessness.
+I am living for the breathtakingly beautiful beaches that I seldom see and the shady, grassy parks with the rusting playground equipment where kids still play, for the towns where I planted memories and the town where I’ve replanted myself.
+I am living for my daughter—the special one with the incredible memory who understands so much more than she may ever let on.
+I am living for her children and for those who will look out for her when I am no longer here—those people who may never touch my life but who will touch hers and she, theirs.
+I am living for the husband who is who he is and who takes care of things while I am away and the things I don’t like to when I am there.

 I am living for the house I have now and the house I will have, my town and any other place that may become home, be it for a day or till death separates me from it.
 I am living for the chance to travel to Iceland and Australia and wherever else English is spoken because that language bespeaks of home.
 I am living for the country we have now—this land that so many still want to come to.